google/kernel-research/expkit/README.md

 The tests can be run by:

-* `make test && bin/test`: runs the tests directly on your machine, thus only those tests will run which does not require a vulnerable target (target with the `kpwn` kernel module loaded), others will fail.
+* `make test`: runs the tests directly on your machine, thus only those tests will run which does not require a vulnerable target (target with the `kpwn` kernel module loaded), others will fail.

 * `./run_tests.sh`: runs the tests on a vulnerable target VM with the `kpwn` kernel module loaded via `kernel-image-runner`, all tests will run.